microsoft/r-server-hospital-length-of-stay/data-scientist.md

 All these steps can be executed in an R IDE.

-Among the key variables to learn from data are XXXDESCRIBE.
+Among the key variables to learn from data are number of previous admissions as well as various diagnostic codes and lab results.
+(View the [full data set description.](input_data.hmtl) )

-In this template, the final scored database table in SQL Server XXXDESCRIBE IT HERE.
+In this template, there are two final scored database tables in SQL Server - results from both a classification (`Forest_Prediction_Class`) and regression (`Forest_Prediction_Reg`) model.
 This data is then visualized in PowerBI.
-XXXDESCRIBE WHAT YOU SEE IN POWERBI.

 To try this out yourself, see the [Quick Start](START_HERE.html) section on the main page.

-This page describes what happens in each of the steps: dataset creation, model development, recommendations, and deployment in more detail.
+This page describes what happens in each of the steps: dataset creation, model development, prediction, and deployment in more detail.

 ## System Requirements